pickpj/ev-morse/README.md

 # Quirks
 - After opening the /dev/input the UID is changed to 1000 (default non root user).
 This could be changed if we wanted to run commands as a different user.
-- The low level manner in which the keyboard is captured means that macros work even when using a VM.
+- The low level manner in which the keyboard is capture means that functions work when a key is disabled with xmodmap

 # More binding examples
 My audio control setup: